 But we have seen the NCDOT use this argument as a one-size-fits-all solution to the question regarding leases.
+However, in some cases, you may be entitled to eminent domain payment for property you lease but do not own.

 No argument is one-size-fits-all and many are potentially negotiable – even when the NCDOT says it is not.
 You just need to know what to ask for, the right experts to help you ask for it, and try to prove your case.
 Sometimes, a successful outcome is dependent on having the right technological and staffing resources at your disposal.
 And sometimes you have to get creative in your thinking and research, as we had to do for two business partners who leased space for one of their KFC restaurants.